ibm-cloud-docs/vpc/lb-overview.md

 ## MZR support
 {: #mzr-support}

-{{site.data.keyword.cloud.notm}} Load Balancer for VPC supports Multi-Zone-Regions (MZRs).
+{{site.data.keyword.cloud_notm}} Load Balancer for VPC supports Multi-Zone-Regions (MZRs).
 You can achieve high availability and redundancy by deploying a load balancer with subnets from different zones.
 When subnets from multiple zones are used to provision a load balancer, the load balancer appliances get deployed to multiple zones.